-You will need to ensure you can actually prove the damages you’re claiming.
-Otherwise, your case will not be seen as valid and you might have trouble getting compensation.
+You will need to ensure you can prove the damages you’re claiming.
+Otherwise, your case will not be seen as valid, and you might have trouble getting compensation.
 You will also need to meet the same burden of proof that the deceased victim would have had to meet if they had survived the motorcycle accident.

-Someone Must Be to Blame for the Motorcycle Accident Death
+Liability for a Motorcycle Accident Death

 For a free legal consultation, call 404-400-4000